 An ancient Bronze Age cemetery set on a hill, Clava Cairns is a fascinating mystical site.
 The burial grounds are surrounded by standing stones – and situated to align during the winter solstice, naturally brightening the burial chamber.

 The historical value of 4000-year-old Clava Cairns makes it one of the top things to see near Inverness, Scotland.
-That said, fans of the Outlander series are particularly drawn to the site, as it served as inspiration for ancient stone circle in the fictious Craigh Na Dun where Claire travels through time.
+That said, fans of the Outlander series are particularly drawn to the site.
+It served as inspiration for ancient stone circle in the fictious Craigh Na Dun where Claire travels through time.

 Getting There: The best way to get to Clava Cairns from Inverness is by car.
-Travelers without a car can take a bus to Culloden Moor Inn and then walk about 25 minutes to the site.
-Several Inverness tours include Clava Cairns on their itinerary – like this one – that also visits the Culloden Battlefield, Glen Ord Whisky and Loch Ness.
+Travelers without a car can take a bus to Culloden Moor Inn and then walk about 25 minutes.
+Several Inverness tours include Clava Cairns on their itinerary – like this one.

 #46 Sink Your Feet in the Sand at Nairn Beach

-A superb sandy stretch of beach along the Moray Firth, Nairn Beach is one of the top places to see near Inverness.
-In addition to the powdery soft sand, the beach features low sand dunes, a promenade and coastal walking paths.
+A superb sandy stretch along the Moray Firth, Nairn Beach is one of the top places to see near Inverness.
+In addition to the powdery soft shores, the beach features low sand dunes, a promenade and coastal walking paths.

-The beach is an ideal destination for families visiting Inverness – as there is a playground, splash pad and miniature golf course.
+The area is an ideal destination for families visiting Inverness – as there is a playground, splash pad and miniature golf course.

 Getting There: Nairn Beach can be reached by car, train or bus.